anais-f/42Squad/README.md

 - Edit and update tracking messages
 - Provide simple slash commands for server management
 - Search and display an embed about a specific user
+- You can track up to 24 logins per channel

 ## How to Use
 Invite the bot to your server using the following link: